brianguenter/FastDifferentiation.jl/README.md

 The function is memoized for efficiency.
 Symbolics.jl can simplify the resulting expression graphs to a simple polynomial form when full simplification is turned on.
 This yields efficient executables but the symbolic processing can take a very long time.
 The first set of three benchmarks show results with simplification turned off in Symbolics.jl.

-#### Chebyshev benchmarks simplification off
+#### Chebyshev benchmarks with simplification off
 <img src="FSDBenchmark\Data\figure_chebyshev_Symbolic.svg" alt="drawing" width="50%">
 <img src="FSDBenchmark\Data\figure_chebyshev_MakeFunction.svg" alt="drawing" width="50%">
 <img src="FSDBenchmark\Data\figure_chebyshev_Exe.svg" alt="drawing" width="50%">

 For the Exe benchmark the Symbolics.jl derivative generated a large Expr for order 20 and higher Chebyshev functions.
 LLVM ran out of memory while compiling these large Expr on a machine with 32GB RAM.

+#### Chebyshev benchmarks with simplification on

 ### Spherical Harmonics

 The second example is spherical harmonics functions.
-Here is the expression graph for the spherical harmonic function of order 8:
+This is the expression graph for the spherical harmonic function of order 8:
 <img src="Documentation/Paper/illustrations/sphericalharmonics_8.svg" alt="drawing" width="100%">

 As was the case for Chebyshev polynomials the number of paths from the roots to the variables is much greater than the number of nodes in the graph.

+These benchmarks took significantly longer to run than the Chebyshev benchmarks.
+For order 25 the symbolic processing time for Symbolics.jl was 88 seconds on an

 <img src="FSDBenchmark\Data\figure_spherical_harmonics_Symbolic.svg" alt="drawing" width="50%">
 <img src="FSDBenchmark\Data\figure_spherical_harmonics_MakeFunction.svg" alt="drawing" width="50%">